 Attendees at previous courses recommended that we provide access to some course materials in advance of the course.
-Hence, a download link is included in the receipt for payment of course fees, for binder 1 of 3 (we recommend looking at the first 7 lectures in particular).
-Printed copies will still be provided at the course.
+Hence, a download link is included in the receipt for payment of course fees, for the first 7 lectures that cover the course introduction.

 Available at no cost: